List of 2015–16 NBA season transactions: Trades

+To Orlando Magic Jared Cunningham (from Cleveland); Future second-round pick (from Cleveland);: To Portland Trail Blazers Anderson Varejão (from Cleveland); Future first-round pick (from Cleveland);

+To Cleveland Cavaliers Channing Frye (from Orlando);

 Free agency

 Free agency negotiation started on July 1, 2015, with players being able to sign starting July 9, after the July moratorium ended.
 The following players, who last played for an NBA team during the 2014–15 season, were scheduled to become free agents.
 All players became unrestricted free agents unless indicated otherwise.
 A restricted free agent's team has the right to keep the player by matching an offer sheet the player signs with another team.